maejam/manim-narration/README.md

 <sub>*pretrained Wav2Vec2, HuBERT, and MMS models from HuggingFace can be used.
 The one being benchmarked here is the default model (https://huggingface.co/MahmoudAshraf/mms-300m-1130-forced-aligner)</sub>

+> [!NOTE]
+> Running local services such as `Coqui`, `Kokoro` and `CTCAligner` for the first time will trigger the download of the models.
+This can be a lengthy process but the models are then cached.

 ## Installation